4. Runtime SDK & Extensions

 src/register_behaviors.cpp)

-Click for the full CMakeLists.txt
+Click to reference the full CMakeLists.txt

 cmake_minimum_required(VERSION 3.22)